mwihoti/sorting_algorithms/README.md

 ## Sorting:
 	*  is used to rearrange a given array or list of elements according to a comparison operator on the elements.

-## Different Sorting Algorithms includdes:-
+## Different Sorting Algorithms includes:-
 	* Bubble Sort
 	* Selection Sort
 	* Insertion Sort